 Heartworm medications from your vet, like Revolution, are recommended in areas with high mosquito activity.
 Coastal areas and areas surrounding the great lakes have some of the highest mosquito populations each season, so heartworm prevention is necessary.

 Land-locked provinces, like the prairies, have fewer mosquitos, but that doesn’t mean the risk is gone.
-While heartworm medications are commonly used in these places, proper pest prevention is still highly recommended to reduce your dog’s risk of infection further.
+While heartworm medications are commonly used in these places, proper pest prevention is still highly recommended to further reduce your dog’s risk of infection.

 Talk to your vet about the most effective preventative measures in your area.